mehulkar/mehulkar.com/source/blog/2019/01/getting-surprised-by-technology.md

 More importantly, the next (and current) generation is already training to talk to machines in the same way they would ask of a human: in full sentences.
 When you ask Alexa when Elizabeth Warren was born or how much time is left on the timer, you aren't thinking about keywords, you're just hoping Alexa knows.
-This training translates back to typing into a computer.
-I expect that when the next generation goes to google.com, their instinct is to type a full sentence.
+This training comes back to searching in apps and websites.
+I expect that when the next generation goes to google.com, their instinct is to type a full sentence, rather than finding the right keywords.

 I don't know when I'll stop thinking of search in keywords, but I am surprised at how this technological advancement crept up on me and how I suddenly had this realization that I'm behind